This page answers a range of questions about Income Protection.

 - You are 16 to 55 years of age (or up to age 60 if you work in a clerical, managerial or professional job); and

 - You are a New Zealand citizen or a permanent resident or you hold a current New Zealand work permit or a long term New Zealand business visa.

 No. Most occupations are eligible, however some high-risk occupations are uninsurable due to the nature of these occupations and the risks they present from an insurance perspective.
-Some examples of occupations that are not eligible for Disability Income Protection cover include armed forces personnel, police, prison guards, firemen, coal miners, professional divers and pilots.
+Some examples of occupations that are not eligible for Income Protection cover include armed forces personnel, police, prison guards, firemen, coal miners, professional divers and pilots.

-We are not able to say how much Disability Income Protection cover you should apply for, as this website does not provide personalised advice.
+We are not able to say how much Income Protection cover you should apply for, as this website does not provide personalised advice.
 You need to determine that yourself, either independently or in combination with any advice which you might obtain.

 A waiting period is the period of time between the date on which your illness commences (or your injury occurs), and the date on which your income protection benefits start.
 For example, if you injure yourself and you are unable to work and your waiting period is 4 weeks, then you will not start to receive benefits under your policy until 4 weeks after the date of your injury.

 If you recover and return to work before the end of the waiting period, then you will not receive any benefits under the policy (as your income will have resumed).
 If you are still unable to work at the end of the waiting period then you will receive benefits until either, you return to work, or you reach the end of your benefit payment period.

 You can choose a waiting period of 4, 8 or 13 weeks.
 The longer your waiting period, the lower your premiums.
 This gives you the flexibility to choose a waiting period which produces premiums to suit your budget.
 Ideally, when choosing a waiting period, you should factor in your sick leave entitlement (and any other savings that you would have available if you were unable to work), so that when this source of funds runs out your income protection benefits start.